loolzaaa/sso-authentication-client/README.md

 }
 ```

-### Add Webhook handlers
+### Add SSO Server Webhook handlers

-For an application that is protected by a SSO Client, it is possible to create any number of webhook handlers.
+For an application that is protected by a SSO Client, it is possible to create any number of SSO Server webhook handlers.
 To enable webhook processing, you must define `sso.client.webhook.enable` property to `true` value.
 All webhook requests processed by `POST /sso/webhook/{id}` controller, where `{id}` - unique webhook identifier.
 Content type of any webhook request must be `application/json`.
 Object must contain webhook **key** and, optionally, payload.